ArpitPrasad19/ATM/README.md

-# This is a program to make a basic ATM machine's UI
+# This is a program to make a basic ATM machine's UI.